Clark Air Base: History

+Establishment and prewar era

-Clark Air Base was originally established as Fort Stotsenburg in Sapang Bato, Angeles, Pampanga in 1903 under control of the U.S. Army.
+Clark Air Base was originally established as Fort Stotsenburg in Sapang Bato, Angeles, Pampanga in 1903 under control of the American U.S. Army.
+The nearby municipality of Mexico, Pampanga, was settled by an earlier tranche of colonizers from the Americas this time from Mexico albeit during the Spanish era.
 A portion of Fort Stotsenburg was officially set aside for the Aviation Section of the Signal Corps and named Clark Field in September 1919 after Harold M. Clark, who died in a seaplane crash in the Miraflores Locks, Panama Canal Zone on May 2, 1919.
 Clark later served as a landing field for U.S. Army Air Corps medium bombers and accommodated half of the heavy bombers stationed in the Philippines during the 1930s.
 It was very large for an air field of its day, and in the late summer and fall of 1941, many aircraft were sent to Clark in anticipation of a war with Imperial Japan.
 However, most of them were destroyed on the ground during an air raid nine hours after the Pearl Harbor attack.

+World War II era

 The base was attacked by Japanese forces on December 8, 1941 destroying dozens of aircraft and the base was evacuated on December 24.
 American forces on Bataan and Corregidor fell on April 9, 1942 leading a few days later to the brutal Bataan Death March.
 Clark became a major center for Japanese air operations throughout the war.
-Japanese aircraft flying out of Clark participated in the Battle of Leyte Gulf, the largest naval battle of the Second World War.
+Japanese aircraft flying out of Clark participated in the Battle of Leyte Gulf, the largest naval battle of the Second World War and by criteria of Gross-Tonnage Sunk, the largest in history.

 During the war, Allied prisoners on the Bataan Death March passed by the main gate of Clark Air Base as they followed the railway tracks north towards Camp O'Donnell.
 During October through January 1945 American air raids damaged or destroyed over 1500 Japanese aircraft.
 On January 31, American forces regained possession of Clark Field after three months of fierce fighting to liberate the Philippines.
 It was immediately returned to U.S. Army Air Forces control.